Catley94/egs_client/README.md

   - The backend starts first, then tries to locate a Flutter binary and launch the UI pointed at the backend bind address.

 Configuration and directories
+- Port configuration
+  - Default: tries 127.0.0.1:8080.
+  - If that port is taken, the backend automatically falls back to a free dynamic port (binds to 127.0.0.1:0) and prints the chosen address, e.g., HTTP server will listen on 127.0.0.1:12345.
+  - Override options:
+    - Env: BIND_ADDR (e.g., 0.0.0.0:9000) or PORT (e.g., 9000).
+BIND_ADDR has precedence.
+    - In Both mode (backend spawns Flutter), the chosen base URL is passed to the UI via EGS_BASE_URL.
 - In debug/dev builds:
   - cache/: various cache files including fab_list.json and token cache (.egs_client_tokens.json)
   - downloads/: asset downloads arranged by sanitized title or namespace-id-artifactId